 How to apply to Dental Hygiene

-Required science classes must have been taken within seven (7) years of application (virtual or online labs with science courses WILL NOT be accepted.)
+Required science classes must have been taken within seven (7) years of application (virtual or online labs with science courses WILL be accepted from Spring 2020 through Fall 2022).
 Advanced Placement and International Baccalaureate courses WILL NOT be accepted for transfer of prerequisites.

-50% --academics (grades of prerequisite courses)
+50% - academics (grades of prerequisite courses)

-20% --work and educational experience, if any
+20% - work and educational experience, if any

 The selection process is reviewed each year.

-Online applications are accepted once a year and must be submitted with all required records between January 15-Feburary 15 to be considered for Fall Quarter entry.
+Online applications are accepted once per year and must be submitted with all required records between January 15 through February 15 to be considered for Fall Quarter entry.

 This is the only way to be 100% sure your course can be substituted for application to the Shoreline Dental Hygiene Program.

 Results of evaluation of your courses for transfer will be sent to you via email within one week, but may take longer.
 Please plan accordingly.

-These courses must have been completed within seven years of entrance into the program: CHEM&122, CHEM&131, BIOL&211, BIOL&241, BIOL&242, BIOL&260 and NUTR&101.
+These courses must have been completed within seven (7) years of entrance into the program: CHEM&121, CHEM&131, BIOL&211, BIOL&241, BIOL&242, BIOL&260 and NUTR&101.

 - If you are new to Shoreline Community College, your first step is to apply to the

-Apply to Shoreline Community College
+process.Apply to Shoreline Community College

-Work Experience Verifications form(s), signed by supervisor
+- Work Experience Verifications form(s) signed by supervisor

 - Acceptance letter and submission of $175 acceptance fee (going toward American Dental Hygiene Association and Washington Dental Hygiene Association membership)